davidberard98/Equation-Solver/README.md

 ```

 ===Ideas===
-- Probably use RPN (reverse polish notation)
-- basically, try to convert everything into no parentheses.
+- Order of operations.
+Once we have no parentheses, then we should try to:
+	* Turn logs, exponents, factorials into new Pieces
+	* Re-order to have no parentheses with arithmatic.

 ===Future functions===
 - +, -, *, /; logs, exponents, powers.
-- constants including pi, e...
+- constants including pi, e...!!!
+This is type 8!